searchbox-io/Jest/jest/README.md

 ### Creating an Index Mapping

-You can create an index mapping via Jest with ease; you just need to pass the mapping source JSON document as string.
+An index mapping can be created via Jest with ease, just pass the mapping source as a JSON formatted string.

 ``` java
 PutMapping putMapping = new PutMapping.Builder(